systemslab/popper-paper/paper/paper.md

 [@strijkers_executable_2011 ; @dolfi_model_2014 ;
 @leisch_executable_2011 ; @kauppinen_linked_2011], which proposes the
-integration of executables and data with scholarly articles to help facilitate its reproducibility, but look at implementing it in today's cloud-computing world by treating an article as an open source software (OSS) project.
-We introduce _Popper_, a convention for organizing an article's artifacts following a DevOps [@httermann_devops_2012 ; @loukides_what_2012] approach that allows researchers to make all the associated artifacts publicly available with the goal of maximizing automation in the re-execution of experiments and validation of results.
-There are two main goals for
+integration of executables and data with scholarly articles to help facilitate its reproducibility.
+Our approach is to implement it in today's cloud-computing world by treating an article as an open source software (OSS) project.
+We introduce _Popper_, a convention for organizing an article's artifacts following a DevOps [@httermann_devops_2012 ; @loukides_what_2012] approach that allows researchers to make all associated artifacts publicly available with the goal of maximizing automation in the re-execution of experiments and validation of results.
+There are two main goals for Popper:
-Popper:

  1. It should be usable in as many research projects as possible, regardless of their domain.
- 2. It should abstract the underlying technologies.
+ 2. It should abstract underlying technologies without requiring a strict set of tools, making it possible to apply it on multiple toolchains.

 This paper describes our experiences with the Popper convention which we have successfully followed to aid in producing papers and classroom